fathonyfath/quran-lite-android/README.md

 * [FEATURE] Prefetch all the contents
 * [FEATURE] Retry to load from cloud if there is a connection issue

+Please report an Issue (<https://github.com/fathonyfath/quran-lite-android/issues>) if you encounter a problem while running the apps

 ## Version History

+* v1.2.0
+    * Improved stability
 * v1.1.1
     * Fix bug Typeface not refreshing after finish downloading font on already loaded `TextView`
     * Revert to set Application theme on Manifest instead of code because Cold start screen don't show full white screen